icdevsorg/ovs-ledger/icrc86.md

 #### DomainClaimRequest

-A request structure used when a user or a project claims a domain for participating in the cycle sharing.
+A request structure is used when a user or a project claims a domain for participating in the cycle sharing.
 ```motoko
 type DomainClaimRequest = {
   domain: vec text;